Long relators in groups generated by two parabolic elements: Discussion and questions

+(with $\lambda>0$)?
+Of course, this would only be interesting if not all of the groups $\langle A_\lambda', B_2\rangle $ are free. \item Let $w$ be a relator of $G_{\lambda, \mu}$, where $\mu\in\{2,i\}$.
+Theorem \ref{complex theorem} tells us that $w$ has a long subword $w'$ of a particular form.
+It would be interesting to understand whether $w'$ constitutes a significant portion of $w$, specifically by examining the ratios $\syl(w')/\syl(w)$ or $\len(w')/\len(w)$ (recall that the length of a reduced word $w$, denoted $\len(w)$, is its number of letters). \end{enumerate}

-\textbf{Acknowledgements:} The author is grateful to Arie Levit for many helpful ideas, suggestions and comments that contributed to the development of this paper, to Nir Lazarovich for his valuable insight and to Carl-Fredrik Nyberg-Brodda for his helpful suggestion of relevant literature.
+\textbf{Acknowledgements:} The author is grateful to Arie Levit for many helpful ideas and suggestions that contributed to the development of this paper, to Nir Lazarovich for his valuable insight, to Carl-Fredrik Nyberg-Brodda for pointing out relevant literature and to the anonymous referee for their constructive comments.

 The author was supported by ISF grant 1788/22.

 \DeclareEmphSequence{\itshape}